-To perform an action on a database connection pool, right click its entry and select from the list of actions in the context menu that will appear.
+To perform an action on a database connection pool in Coder, right click its entry and select from the list of actions in the context menu that will appear.
 Depending on the state of your pool, some actions may or may not be executable.

 Meanwhile, in the Server Admin UI, you typically would have to select the connections and click on the buttons at the top of the list of database connection pools in order to perform an action.